Why Do Banks Hide Losses?

 Date Written: February 6, 2019

-Despite plenty of anecdotal evidence of hidden losses in banks, there is no systematic study analyzing the economic drivers of this behavior: we simply do not get to observe what banks are hiding unless they are caught.
-Using a regulatory change in India that forced all commercial banks to reveal the extent of hidden losses, we uncover two key economic forces behind this behavior: lack of close supervision by the shareholders and high-powered managerial incentive contracts.
-Specifically, banks with higher shareholding by distant and passive Foreign Institutional Investors (FIIs) hide more and these effects become especially strong for banks where CEOs get highly compensated for reported profits.
-Our findings caution against using high-powered compensation contracts linked to observable performance measures as a substitute for diluted monitoring: instead of solving the agency problem, it can result in perverse misreporting incentives.
+Despite plenty of anecdotal evidence of hidden losses in banks, there is no systematic study analyzing its economic drivers: we simply do not get to observe what banks are hiding.
+Using a regulatory change in India that forced banks to reveal their hidden losses, we show that banks with higher shareholding by passive foreign investors hide more.
+These effects are stronger for banks where CEOs get highly compensated for reported profits.
+Our findings caution against using high-powered compensation contracts as a substitute for active shareholder monitoring.
+Instead of solving the agency problem, it can result in perverse misreporting incentives.

 JEL Classification: G21, G28